vcc-csc212/sp21-archive/_docs/3-assignments/final.md

 #### Final Project Requirements

+Language
+: Must be written in standard C++.

 Scope
 : Scope of project must be significantly broader than that of an assigned lab or deep dive.